cybersokari/allure-report-deployer/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [BSD-3 License](https://opensource.org/license/bsd-3-clause).
 See the LICENSE file for details.

 Contributing